Astrocesped/Maya-Python/maya_scene_lights/readme.txt

-To use this interface, move this 'maya_scene_lights' folder to one of the Scripts directories that your Maya installation reads.
+To use this interface, move this 'maya_scene_lights' folder to one of the 'Scripts' directories that your Maya installation reads.

-Once there, you can call the window inside Maya in the Script Editor with the following lines:
+Once there, you can call the window in the Script Editor with the following lines:

 import maya_scene_lights.MayaSceneLights_mayaWindow as light_interface_window
 reload(light_interface_window)